The City of the Dead (film): Release

 The City of the Dead was released in September 1960 in the United Kingdom.
 It was a box-office disappointment, although it did make a small profit.
 It was not released in the United States until 1961 under the title Horror Hotel.

 Legacy

 Heavy metal band Iron Maiden used scenes from the film in the music video for their 1990 song "Bring Your Daughter... to the Slaughter".

 King Diamond also used clips in his "Sleepless Nights" video, as did punk band UFX in the video to "Bitch", while Rob Zombie used Christopher Lee's opening words to similarly preface his track "Dragula" from Hellbilly Deluxe.
 In addition, the punk band Misfits wrote a song called "Horror Hotel" (the American release title).
 In 2017, heavy metal band In This Moment also used the opening lines by Christopher Lee in their song "Witching Hour", from their album Ritual.
 Uncredited footage from the opening scene is used in Evil Calls: The Raven to represent the death of Lenore Selwyn (Elizabeth Selwyn in the original).

+The movie is shown in the background of the seventh episode of the Apple TV series Widow’s Bay, which shares similar colonial New England occult themes including a present-day tie to a demonic past.